 Using the data extracted from the WOS database, a statistical analysis was conducted using Bibliometrix tool to identify the most used keywords in the founded papers.
 Bibliometrix is a highly prevalent R package utilized in an increasing number of publications.
 This software facilitates the importation of a bibliography database from SCOPUS or the WOS, stored as either a Bibtex (.bib) or Plain Text (.txt) file.
-It is widely favored by R users for its efficiency and ease of use (Linnenluecke et al., 2020).
+It is widely favored by R users for its efficiency and ease of use [30].
 The top 10 most-used keywords were evaluated and are shown in Figure 8.
 One of the most interesting findings is that the most commonly used ML tool is neural networks, with this concept being a keyword in a total of 24 documents.
 As expected, the most commonly used keywords include "Prediction" and "Traffic Flow" with a total of 21 and 13 occurrences, respectively.

-Figure 9 Category of published documents between 2007 and 2023 founded papers.
+A co-occurrence network was developed to analyze on a graphic visualization the potential relationships between the concepts within the founded papers.
 The results of this analysis are presented in Figure 9.
 It is worth noting that Figure 9 shows each keyword separately, even if they have the same root or are in singular or plural forms, as the software used cannot distinguish between them.
 For example, "driver" and "drivers" are presented as two separate keywords.